fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

 --------------------

-- **Implement framebuffer usage in FURY** (partially) The first phase, adressed from *May/29* to *July/07*, took longer than expected and could not be totally completed.
+- **Implement framebuffer usage in FURY** (partially) The first phase, addressed from *May/29* to *July/07*, took longer than expected and could not be totally completed.
 The project started with the investigation of
-    `VTK's Frambuffer Object <https://vtk.org/doc/nightly/html/classvtkOpenGLFramebufferObject.html#details>`_, a vital part of this project, to understand how to use it properly.
+    `VTK's Framebuffer Object <https://vtk.org/doc/nightly/html/classvtkOpenGLFramebufferObject.html#details>`_, a vital part of this project, to understand how to use it properly.

     Framebuffer Objects, abbreviated as FBOs, are the key to post-processing effects in OpenGL, as they are used to render things offscreen and save it to a texture